-While medication therapy can be a key element to detox and rehab, it’s typically not enough.
+While medication therapy can be a key element to detox programs Florida location and rehab, it’s typically not enough.
 Any effective treatment program relies on a wide variety of behavioral therapies to help patients through recovery.
 These therapies may include individual counseling, group counseling, and family therapy.

 Through behavioral therapy, patients replace their drug-related activities with more productive activities, restore their interpersonal relationships, build the skills they need to avoid relapse, improve their problem-solving skills, and reinforce their motivation to stick with the program.
 Peer support programs and therapy can also be key in maintaining sobriety.

 At Lumiere Detox Center, our highly trained medical staff combine a wide range of evidence-based therapies to help your loved one beat their addiction and return to normal life as a productive member of society.
 Talk to us today about how we can help your loved one.
 Call now to speak to one of our addiction specialists 855-535-8501.